mongodb/mongosql/README.md

 unit tests, integration tests, and configuration parameter (config) tests.

 ### Unit Tests
-Most of the packages in the sqlproxy repo include unit tests.
+Most of the packages in this repository include unit tests.
 To run the tests for a particular package, run `go test ./<package>` or `cd <package> && go test`.
 To run all of the unit tests, you can also run `make clean test-unit`.